 In 2003, the Plan's investment manager entered into an investment contract, on behalf of the Plan, with Rabobank Nederland.
 This financial institution provides a wrap contract that covers a separately managed structured payout synthetic investment portfolio.
 The account is credited with earnings and investment deposits, less administrative expenses charged by the financial institution and investment withdrawals.
 The contract is included in the Plan's financial statements at market value.
 It is fully benefit responsive.
 There are no reserves against contract value for the credit risk of the contract issuer or otherwise.
-The contract value of the investment contract at December 31, 2010 and 2009 was \$30,965,000 and \$29,658,000 respectively, as reported by Rabobank Nederland, and the market value of the portfolio at December 31, 2010 and 2009 was \$32,766,000 and \$30,880,000 respectively.
-The average yield and crediting interest component entre of the State of Thus rates for 2010 and 2009 were approximately 4.40% and 4.26%, respectively.
+The contract value of the investment contract at December 31, 2011 and 2010 was \$32,201,000 and \$30,965,000 respectively, as reported by Rabobank Nederland, and the market value of the portfolio at December 31, 2011 and 2010 was \$34,712,000 and \$32,766,000 respectively.
+The average yield and crediting interest rates for 2011 and 2010 were approximately 3.99% and 4.40%, respectively.
 The crediting interest rate is based on the approximate rate of interest that will amortize differences between book and market value over the portfolio's average duration.

-(4) Synthetic Investment Contracts (continued)
+(4) Synthetic Investment Contracts (cont.)